parthyadav3105/space-gun/readme.md

 ### Extra info
 	The game runs in full-screen mode and uses primary monitor.
-	If sounds effects are not working then that means openal is not installed on the system.
+	If sounds effects are not working then that means openAL is not installed on the system.

+You can find me on twitter: [Asha_Seema_](https://twitter.com/Asha_Seema_)